sentinel-hub/custom-scripts/README.md

 ### High-Resolution Snow & Ice Monitoring

 The High-Resolution Snow & Ice Monitoring service ([HR-S&I](https://land.copernicus.eu/pan-european/biophysical-parameters/high-resolution-snow-and-ice-monitoring)) is part of the Copernicus Land Monitoring Service (CLMS).
 The snow aspect of the service provides products measuring Snow cover (FSC, FSTOC, FSCOG, GFSC), Snow state conditions (WDS, SWS) and persistent snow area (PSA).
-There are also ice products that measure ice cover (RLIE) and aggregated river and lake ice extent (ARLIE).
+The River and Lake Ice Extent (RLIE) products measure the presence of ice in water bodies.
+There are three different products distributed by the service: RLIE S1, RLIE S2, and RLIE S1+S2, which were generated based on Sentinel 1, Sentinel 2, and a combination of both constellations, respectively.
+Finally, the Aggregated River and Lake Ice Extent (ARLIE) provides the percent of snow-cover or snow-free ice areas in water bodies and on 10km river sections.

 #### Fractional Snow Cover